 The Sendai framework specifically target G calls for 'increasing the availability of and access to multi-hazard early warning systems and disaster risk information and assessments to people by 2030' (UNISDR, 2015).
-Early warning systems must take into account gender differences thus reducing the need for women, the elderly and the Indigenous people to be 'rescued' (Fordham, 2011). in 1991 Bangladesh, early warning information about the cyclone and the subsequent floods was transmitted by men to men in public spaces.
+Early warning systems must take into account gender differences thus reducing the need for women, the elderly and the Indigenous people to be 'rescued' (Fordham, 2011).
+In 1991 Bangladesh, early warning information about the cyclone and the subsequent floods was transmitted by men to men in public spaces.
 Women were not targeted, thus leading to more women dying than men (GFDRR, 2013; Ferris, 2010).
 On the other hand, no deaths were reported after Hurricane Mitch in Honduras because women were given early warning information (UNISDR, 2007).
 Therefore, engagement of women in early warning systems and other preparedness activities can go a long way in reducing the mortality rate amongst women, children and the elderly.

 36.2% of the DRR initiative developed DRR actions in close consultation with target communities to integrate local knowledge and address the specific needs (both practical and strategic needs) of women, children, PWD, the elderly, migrants and indigenous people to access resources, assets and knowledge to be able to successfully take on new DRM approaches.
 In South Sudan and Eritrea, some of the DRR programs and projects worked closely with target communities to ensure that the hard-to-reach categories of people, such as women, PWD, the elderly, and indigenous people have access to preparedness initiatives.
-34.3% of the DRR initiatives made concerted efforts to identify the needs of and involve women, PWD, the elderly, and indigenous people receive emergency relief.
+34.3% of the DRR initiatives made concerted efforts to identify the needs of and involve women, PWD, the elderly, and indigenous people in local DRM committees to increase their access to early warning messages and ensure that the most vulnerable people receive emergency relief.
 Composition of the DRM committees was done to ensure that the views of women, PWD, the elderly, and indigenous people were captured in institutional mechanisms for DRR planning and implementation.
 In Rwanda, during developing of the National Determined Contributions (NDCs), the government went as far as to provide leadership training especially for women who were part of the team that wrote the NDCs.

-Case Study 11: African Risk Capacity's Gender-responsive insurance payment for disaster in Africa
+Case Study 11: African risk capacity's gender-responsive insurance payment for disaster in Africa